AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-DownloadResumption.rst

         reset_download_state(&FW_STATE.download_state);
     }

-And the last piece of the implementation would be to read the download state (if any) at initialization stage, and before installing the firmware update module in Anjay:
+And the last piece of the implementation will be to read the download state (if any) at initialization stage, and before installing the firmware update module in Anjay:

 .. highlight:: c